donhac/optimus-archetype-java/README.md

-# moria-archetype-java
+# stonehenge-archetype-java
-a maven archetype for moria service.
+a maven archetype for stonehenge service.

 ## generate project from archetype